Mailchimp is an all-in-one marketing platform with power-packed features that allow you to create email automation and launch them with ease.

 Your new email sequence is now live!

-If you navigate over to ‘My Journeys’, you’ll see your newly created email sequence.
+• Navigate over to ‘My Journeys’, to see your newly created email sequence.

 Also Read: BEST Email Marketing Software